aaronyaosmith/website/content/about/index.md

 showpagemeta = false
 +++

-Hi, I'm Aaron.
+Hey there!
+I'm Aaron.

-I'm studying computer science here in lovely Ithaca, NY.
+I'm a software engineer at Microsoft.
+Right here in lovely Redmond, WA.